 Flood control works have been part of local history for 100 years.
 The Marlborough District Council continues to upgrade and maintain these works.
 The Wairau floodplain is stopbanked to prevent floodwaters breaking out on to it.
 The Omaka, Ōpaoa and Taylor Rivers are also stopbanked.

-A flood from these rivers is rated as having less than a 10% chance of breaking out of the floodways within the next 10 years, ie; one flood in 100 years.
+A flood from these rivers is rated as having on average a 10% chance of breaking out of the floodways within the next 10 years, ie; one flood in 100 years.
 Associated with the flood control works are extensive drainage works for Blenheim and for much of the low-lying land to its east that is less than 3 m above sea level.
 Flood control works for the Waitohi and Waikawa Streams through urban Picton are to a similar high standard.

 Elsewhere in Marlborough, flooding is either much less an issue or it is uneconomic to carry out flood control work.
 River works outside the Wairau floodplain area are, therefore, on a lesser scale.